chinna210/chinna210/README.md

-- 👋 Hi, I’m @chinna210
+- 👋 Hi, I’m @chinna Babu
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in ...Vulnerability Assessment and Penetration Testing.
-- 🌱 I’m currently learning ...python
+- ✨ I'm a "Certified Ethical Hacker" v12
 - 💞️ I’m looking to collaborate on ...github
 - 📫 How to reach me ...baddipudichinna110@gmail.com